treyhunner/treyhunner.github.com/source/_posts/2018-03-07-multiple-assignment-improves-python-code-readability.markdown

 We've seen multiple assignment for unpacking tuples and other iterables.
 We haven't yet seen that this is can be done *deeply*.

-I'd say that tuple unpacking is *shallow* because it unpacks one level deep:
+I'd say that this multiple assignment is *shallow* because it unpacks one level deep:

 ```pycon
 >>> color, point = ("red", (1, 2, 3))